AhamefulaChibundu/Blog-api/README.md

 * Only authenticated users can create articles
 * Only the owner of an article can update it
 * Only the owner of an article can delete it
-* Only the owner of an article can update or delete its image
+* Only the owner of an article can add or delete its images
 * Only authenticated users can comment on articles
 * Only authenticated users can manage their profile picture